markstringer-dti/markstringer-dti.github.io/dti.md

 So, one place to spot the pirate ship is stand-up.
 Another is the retrospective.
 That's a meeting that happens, typically every two weeks where the team talks about how the previous sprint went.
 What went well, what didn't go so well, what could be done better.

-One of the weird things about project management is that very often everybody who is working on a project knows what's wrong with the project.
+One of the strange things about project management is that very often everybody who is working on a project knows what's wrong with the project.
 If they're not saying, it's because they've tried to say or have said and have been either ignored, scolded, threatened or even disciplined for pointing it out.
-This in improv the equivalent of someone on an improv stage shouting "Look!
+This is the same as if, in an improv show, one of the performers shouted "Look!
 A pirate ship!" and a director sitting next to the stage shouting "Shut up about the pirate ship!
 Clean the decks!"

-A leader doesn't need to tell the team to shut up about the pirate ships and clean the decks many times before he gets one of the weirdest recurring problems that I've seen - a highly skilled, highly paid team of professionals who've completely given up trying to think for themselves.
+A leader doesn't need to tell the team to shut up about the pirate ships and clean the decks many times before he gets one of the strangest recurring problems that I've seen - a highly skilled, highly paid team of professionals who've completely given up trying to think for themselves.

 But no matter how many times they've been beaten down.
-If you run retrospectives and encourage people to speak, listen to what they're telling you and do your best to raise their problems with the people who either need to know about them, or can fix them, sooner or later, they'll mention the pirate ship.
+If you run retrospectives and help people to speak, listen to what they're telling you and do your best to raise their problems with the people who either need to know about them, or can fix them, sooner or later, they'll mention the pirate ship.
 And when they do, it might be difficult to keep your jaw off the floor.

 For example during the retrospective for one project that I worked on, it emerged that all of the requirements for the project were coming from a business analyst.
 They made no sense.
 One of the main struggles that the development team had on any day, was making sense of what the business analyst had put in the stories.
 What struck me straight away was that the business analyst wasn't in the retrospective.
 In an agile project, the business analyst is part of the team - they're not supposed to be outside throwing in requirements.
 Especially if those requirements turn out to be problematic.

 So my response to this problem being raised by the team was to suggest that they business analyst should be invited to stand-up meetings, and planning meetings.
 And retrospectives and show and tells.
 This was where the developers looked at each other sideways - this is always a sign that you're finally getting to the real issue.